Albemarle County Working Farms

 Albemarle County has long been recognized as the heart of Central Virginia agriculture.
 Its combination of fertile soils, consistent rainfall, and gently rolling topography creates an ideal environment for cattle operations, hay production, vineyards, equestrian facilities, and diversified farming.
 With Charlottesville nearby, farmers benefit from ready access to markets, veterinary services, feed suppliers, and one of Virginia’s strongest equine communities.

-Albemarle’s agricultural corridors—Free Union, North Garden, Earlysville, Esmont, and Keswick—offer a rare mix of workable acreage, scenic views, and long-standing farming tradition.
-Demand remains strong among buyers seeking both **productive land and a refined rural lifestyle**, making Albemarle one of the region’s most stable and desirable farm markets.
+Albemarle’s agricultural corridors — Free Union, North Garden, Earlysville, Esmont, and Keswick — offer a rare mix of workable acreage, scenic views, and long-standing farming tradition.
+Demand remains strong among buyers seeking both productive land and a refined rural lifestyle, making Albemarle one of Central Virginia’s most stable and desirable working farm markets.

 How to Choose the Right Working Farm in Albemarle County